MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ::: moniker range="=vs-2022"

 - Make sure that each target computer meets the [minimum installation requirements](/visualstudio/releases/2022/system-requirements).
+Note that Visual Studio does not support application virtualization solutions such as Microsoft App-V or MSIX for Windows or third-party app virtualization technologies.

 ::: moniker-end

 ::: moniker range="=vs-2019"

 - Make sure that each target computer meets the [minimum installation requirements](/visualstudio/releases/2019/system-requirements).
+Note that Visual Studio does not support application virtualization solutions such as Microsoft App-V or MSIX for Windows or third-party app virtualization technologies.

 ::: moniker-end

 ::: moniker range="vs-2017"

 - Make sure that each target computer meets the [minimum installation requirements](/visualstudio/productinfo/vs2017-system-requirements-vs).
+Note that Visual Studio does not support application virtualization solutions such as Microsoft App-V or MSIX for Windows or third-party app virtualization technologies.

 ::: moniker-end